workroomprds/DessiBigBirthday/README.md

 Bad weather: I don’t yet have a plan.

-_If you want to meet the bus, it should arrive before 12 noon near the Albert Hall._
+_If you want to meet Dessi as the bus arrives, it should arrive before 12 noon near the Albert Hall._

 ### For picnicers to do